Draya Michele Lies On Her Side In A Brown Lingerie Set

 Others took note of her caption.

 “Oh word?
-Emoji day?” asked another devotee, punctuating their message with the zany and smiling face with horns, drooling face, and smirking face emoji.
+Emoji day?” asked another devotee, punctuating their message with emoji including the zany and smiling face with horns, drooling face, and smirking face.

-And five days ago, Draya posted another update, that time a two-part photo series from the beach.
+Five days ago, Draya posted another update: a two-part photo series from the beach.
 She rocked a black bikini and a Gucci hat with a yellow brim, and was photographed striking a couple of flirty poses in front of the ocean.

 In the first snap, she stood with her hands on her hips and gave a fierce pout as she looked into the distance.
 In the second photo, she gazed at the camera with a flirty smile.